Dandenong Thunder FC: History

 The club was founded by Albanian migrants in 1970 as South Dandenong.
-Some of the club's founders were Qamil Rexhepi, Amet Coca, Shaban Musa, Hamz Veseli and others.
+Some of the club's founders were Qamil Rexhepi, Ahmet Çoçaj, Shaban Musa, Hamz Veseli and others.
 The club sometimes had the additional name Prishtina added to support the 1981 student protests campaigning for Kosovan independence in Pristina, Kosovo.
 Fadil Muriqi, a prominent 1980s soccer midfielder from Kosovo played at the club.

 Club membership is mainly composed of Albanians with origins from Kišava (Këshavë), a village in south-western North Macedonia.
 The grounds of Dandenong Thunder host the Qamil Rexhepi Cup, named after one of the club's founders Qamil Rexhepi and is played annually in January between local Albanian Melbourne based soccer clubs.
 Club grounds are also used by Albanians for community events and other functions, often organised by the local Albanian-Australian Community Association.
 The club logo is the Albanian double-headed eagle from the Albanian flag.
 Dandenong Thunder is primarily backed and supported by Albanian Australians living in Melbourne.